What Is Hard Money?

 • Consideration: Private money lenders always want to know how they will be repaid.
 They will want to see a clear exit strategy from the borrower.
 Will the hard money loan be repaid via a refinance into a traditional bank loan, a sale of the property, the sale of a different property, or any other reasonable method?

-Hard money loans and mortgages are different types of loans.
-In contrast, an HML is used for short-term scenarios, whereas a mortgage is generally used for a much longer scenario.
+Hard money loans and traditional mortgages are different types of loans.
+An HML is used for short-term scenarios, whereas a mortgage is generally used for a much longer scenario.
 Each option has distinct characteristics and suitability based on a borrower's circumstances.
 Here is a table of differences:

 Hard Money Loans